1Forge/javascript-forex-quotes/README.md

     //Unsubcribe after 5 seconds and disconnect
     setTimeout(function()
     {
-        //Unsubscribe to a single currency pair
+        //Unsubscribe from a single currency pair
         client.unsubscribeFrom('EURUSD');

-        //Unsubscribe to an array of currency pairs client.unsubscribeFrom([
+        //Unsubscribe from an array of currency pairs client.unsubscribeFrom([
             'GBPJPY',
             'AUDCAD',